Realsumen/SSM_Integration/README.md

 **Description:**

-A comprehensive Book Management System using cutting-edge technologies such as Spring, Spring MVC, MyBatis, MySQL, JavaScript, HTML, and CSS.
+A comprehensive Book Management System using technologies such as Spring, Spring MVC, MyBatis, MySQL, JavaScript, HTML, and CSS.
 This user-friendly application streamlines the organization, tracking, and maintenance of various books within a library or personal collection.

 **Key Features:**